bitwarden/help/_articles/login-with-sso/oidc-okta.md

 You don't need to edit anything on this screen yet, but keep it open for easy reference.

+{% callout success %}
+If you're self-hosting Bitwarden, you can use alternative **Member Decryption Options**.
+This feature is disabled by default, so continue with **Master Password** decryption for now and learn how to get started using [Key Connector]({{site.baseurl}}/article/about-key-connector/) once your configuration is complete and successfully working.
+{% endcallout %}

 ## Create an Okta App

 In the Okta Admin Portal, select **Applications** &rarr; **Applications** from the navigation.
 On the Applications screen, select the **Create App Integration** button.
 For Sign-on method, select **OIDC - OpenID Connect**.
 For Application type, select **Web Application**: